 BARC Midlands & Vulcan Rescue

-"The BMSTT and the MSA are to be congratulated on their support to enable the provision of this newly developed Extrication Training Frame.
+"The BMSTT and Motorsport UK are to be congratulated on their support to enable the provision of this newly developed Extrication Training Frame.
 It will allow Rescue and Extrication Teams the chance to broaden and build on both their individual and team skills to further assist safe management of casualties."

 Race Rescue Instructor and Paramedic, 143637